PolyPier Brings a Sidewalk Back to Level

 Depending on the circumstance and local laws, you may be liable if someone is injured on your sidewalk.

-The PolyPier® concrete-specific geotechnical foam system is lighter in cubic foot weight than traditional cement slurries, easier to apply, less intrusive and simpler to clean up.
+The PolyPier® concrete-specific geotechnical foam system is lighter in cubic foot weight than traditional cement slurries, easier to apply, less intrusive and much more simple to clean up.

-It’s less invasive than traditional mudjacking and more cost-effective than total concrete tear-out and replacement.
+It’s less invasive than the traditional method of mudjacking, and is more cost-effective than total concrete tear-out and replacement.

 How does PolyPier Work?

-When the PolyPier® system is used, ⅝-inch holes are drilled in the sidewalk to be used as injection points.
+When using Polypier®, small holes (less than an inch in diameter) are drilled in the sidewalk to be used as injection points.

-PolyPier® polyurethane foam is injected through the holes, filling the space beneath the sidewalk.
+Polyurethane foam is injected through the holes, filling in any space and voids beneath the sidewalk.

-PolyPier® is specially formulated for subgrade (beneath concrete) use.
-Systems are available to perform in both wet and dry soil conditions.
+PolyPier® is specially formulated for sub-grade use.
+There are systems available to perform in both wet and dry soil conditions.

 All PolyPier® systems are closed-cell, by design, which reduces or eliminates water infiltration around slab sections.